grafana/grafana/docs/sources/datasources/mysql/_index.md

 Grafana ships with a built-in MySQL data source plugin that allows you to query and visualize data from a MySQL compatible database like MariaDB or Percona Server.

-For instructions on how to add a data source to Grafana, refer to the [administration documentation][data-source-management].
+For instructions on how to add a data source to Grafana, refer to the [administration documentation](ref:data-source-management).
 Only users with the organization administrator role can add data sources.
 Administrators can also [configure the data source via YAML](#provision-the-data-source) with Grafana's provisioning system.